Where: On any seismic region where teutonic plates meet, San Francisco has become a legendary earthquake site.

 Watch Out: stay away from buildings, your car and windows.

-Earthquakes are very much a part of life in California they are an integral part of everyday life and culture.
-Dozens of tiny ‘shakers’ rattle the state each week, unfelt beneath your feet, through the dozens of faults that crisscoss the West Coast.
-Locals take them in stride and although they fear the ‘Big One’ (the predicted catastrophic quake that is expected sometime in the future), small earthquakes are laughed off and joked about (to the amazement of wide eyed visitors).
+Earthquakes are an integral part of everyday life and culture in California… Did you know that dozens of tiny ‘shakers’ rattle the state each week, unfeeling beneath your feet, through the dozens of faults that crisscross the West Coast?
+Locals take them in stride and although they fear the ‘Big One’ (the predicted catastrophic quake that is expected sometime in the future), small earthquakes are laughed off and joked about (to the amazement of wide-eyed visitors).

 San Francisco is more famous for them than LA, having experienced the 1906 and 1989 quakes that devastated the city.
 The southern part of the state is also full of faults and earthquakes have occurred there, shaking San Fernando in 1971 and Northridge in 1994.
 While the San Andreas Fault is the primary location for earthquakes in California, (and is so large its visible from the air) dozens of smaller faults are just as dangerous and its these fractures that make the state such an active place, geologically.

 Earthquakes occur when tectonic plates slip after years of stress and pressure have kept them locked; the resulting shockwaves are the earthquake that is often preceded by foreshocks and followed by numerous aftershocks.
 The 1989 Lom Prieta quake in San Francisco had more than 30,000 aftershocks and moved the entire San Francisco Bay area by more than 3 feet northwards.
 The earth is always on the move, from millions of years ago when the world was just one land mass to the many continents we have today.